martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### In Scope {#in-scope}

-This document applies only to service identities that meet these three characteristics: associated with fully-qualified domain names (FQDNs), used with TLS and DTLS, and are PKIX-based.
+This document applies only to service identities that meet all three of the following characteristics:

+1. Are associated with fully-qualified domain names (FQDNs) {{DNS-CONCEPTS}}.

+2. Are used with TLS and DTLS

+3. Are included in X.509 (PKIX) certificates.

 At the time of this writing, other protocols such as {{QUIC}} and Network Time Security ({{NTS}}) use DTLS or TLS to do the initial establishment of cryptographic key material.